eggplantbren/Celery/README.md

 ## Postprocessing

 Celery will run for a long time.
+The longer you run it, the more reliable the output will be.
 You can manually terminate it, or you can do the postprocessing without terminating the main process.

-This will require that you've installed the DNest4 Python package
+The postprocessing will require that you've installed the DNest4 Python package
 (see [here](https://github.com/eggplantbren/DNest4) for instructions).
 Simply invoke